officiallysingh/spring-boot-spark-kubernetes/README.md

 * Create databases `spark_jobs_db` and `error_logs_db` in Postgres and Kafka topics `job-stop-requests` and `error-logs` if they do not exist.

 > [!IMPORTANT]
-> While using docker compose make sure the required ports are free on your machine otherwise it will throw port busy error.
+> While using docker compose make sure the required ports are free on your machine, otherwise port busy error could be thrown.

 #### Minikube
 * Set minikube cores to 4 and memory to 8GB atleast.